UMM-CSci-3601/3601-lab2_client-server/LABTASKS.md

 Once the issue passes review, you should

 * Merge the associated feature branch into master by accepting the (perhaps modified) pull request
-* Move the issue to the Done or Closed track as you see fit
+* Move the issue to the `Done` track (or, fee free to create more tracks as you see fit)
+* There are ways to automate the moves through the tracks based on what's happening in GitHub, but we won't look at that in detail for this lab.

 ## The epics/features